Wordvice AI vs Ginger: Free Grammar Checker Tool Comparison

 Wordvice AI displays all the feedback boxes on the right side of the page.
 You can open a given feedback box either by clicking on the box itself or by clicking on the underlined error within the text.
 Each feedback box not only shows you how to correct an error but also provides a brief explanation of the error type.

-Ginger does not display feedback boxes separately; you can see the suggested change by hovering your cursor over the underlined error.
+Ginger grammar checker does not display feedback boxes separately; you can see the suggested change by hovering your cursor over the underlined error.
 Unlike Wordvice, Ginger’s feedback boxes do not provide additional explanations but simply indicate the change that has been made.
 Another notable difference between Wordvice AI and Ginger is that Wordvice AI prompts the user to “accept” or “ignore” the suggested change, whereas Ginger makes the change and then prompts the user to “undo” the change if necessary.

-Downloading and saving your file
+Uploading, downloading, and saving your text

 Add-ons and live corrections